-- For board (food) only: €0.90 per hour worked (calculation at an hourly rate) - For lodging (accommodation) only: €23.86 for per week or €3.42 per day
+- For board (food) only: €1.01 per hour worked (calculation at hourly rate) - For lodging (accommodation) only: €26.70 per week or €3.81 per day

-If your employer pays you below the national minimum wage rate contact the MRCI immediately for support and advocacy on this matter!
-We can assist you in making a free e-complaint seeking adjudication to the Workplace Relations Commission (WRC), within 6 months of the date of the infringement.
+If your employer pays you below the national minimum wage rate, contact the MRCI immediately for support and advocacy on this matter!
+We can assist you in making a free e-complaint seeking adjudication to the Workplace Relations Commission (WRC), within 6 months (which may be extended in limited circumstances to 12 months) of the date of the infringement, for a contract issue 6 months (which may be extended in limited circumstances to 12 months) from termination date.

-Deduction from Wages and Payslips:
+Deduction from Wages and Payslips